-The bag is incredibly big too, which means that it should be in use for weeks and weeks without a need to empty the bags.
-It holds a whopping 2.1 cubic feet.
+As a result the bag is incredibly big too, which means that it should be in use for weeks and weeks without a need to empty the bags.
+And it holds a whopping 2.1 cubic feet.

 2. SHOP FOX W1826 Wall Dust Collector

 This is a dust collector for those who are seriously lacking in space.
-It easily mounts to the wall, which means that it barely takes up any real estate, ensuring collection without huge bulky bits of gear hanging about the workshop.
+So it easily mounts to the wall, which means that it barely takes up any real estate, ensuring collection without huge bulky bits of gear hanging about the workshop.

 The dust collection bag is fantastic too.
-There is a small window which will allow a person to always see how much dust is in the bag, which negates the constant need to remove the bag to check, which could cause dust to fly about everywhere.
+There is a small window which will allow a person to always see how much dust is in the bag.
+Which negates the constant need to remove the bag to check.
+So it could cause dust to fly about everywhere.
 Since the bag is capable of holding up to 2.1 cubic feet of dust, it is unlikely that it will need to be emptied too often either.

-The only real downside to this wall dust collector is that it is not portable.
+So the only real downside to this wall dust collector is that it is not portable.
 Once it is in place, that is it.
 This means that the equipment that is being used with it will always need to be moved into position.
-It is probably not best for people who want to use one dust collection unit for several different pieces of equipment.
+As a result it is probably not best for people who want to use one dust collection unit for several different pieces of equipment.

 With a height of just 44 inches when it is fully inflated, this is probably the smallest ‘proper’ dust collection unit on the market right now.